Kotlin: A language with a bright future

-In May this year Google announced that it would make Kotlin a first-class language for writing Android apps.
+Kotlin is now a first-class language for writing Android apps.
 Notably, the language is 100 percent interoperable with Java, which has always been Google’s primary language for writing Android apps (besides C++).

 When the announcement was made, it came as welcome news to programmers already familiar with the unique features and benefits of Kotlin.
 But it also drew the attention of many who previously hadn’t got the language on their radar.

 Within weeks, analyst firm RedMonk, who publish an annual ranking of programming languages, stated that Kotlin had become a language to watch:

 “The big question facing Kotlin then isn’t whether it will experience gains based on interest – the language has already jumped nearly twenty spots in one year which is very unusual – but how quickly, and to what degree,”

 Kotlin also began climbing the TIOBE Index, which measures the popularity of programming languages using data from a variety of aggregators and search engines, such as Google and Wikipedia.
 TIOBE speculated that Kotlin’s expressive power and compilation speed might be key features which could drive widespread adoption of the language.

 RedMonk analyst Stephen O’Grady offered a concise answer to this question.
 According to him, Kotlin’s greatest selling point is its intuitive design which makes it easy to learn and work with.

 “The syntax for Kotlin, like Apple’s Swift, is clean and modern.
 The reaction amongst developers learning Kotlin is not dissimilar to the initial experiences with Ruby years ago.
 The syntax is so intuitively designed that even without any previous exposure it’s almost possible to guess it.”